I’m a statistician, reproducible research enthusiast,

 Some of my work with Shiny Applications, and the

 and here.
 The

-first one is about a non-linear models catalog, which is still
+first one is a non-linear models catalog, which is still

 under development.
-The second is for the ones interested in
+The second is dedicated to the study

-probability distributions in the unit interval, as it is a catalog
+probability distributions in the unit interval, as it is also a catalog

 on this subject.

 Currently, I’m pursuing my PhD at the Hamilton Institute in Maynooth, Ireland.
 I’m a part of Andrew Parnell’s research group, and our work is mostly related to the development of new Bayesian methods for machine learning and its many possible applications.

 Current PhD Candidate in Statistics - Bayesian Machine Learning, 2018

 Hamilton Institute, Maynooth University